EricDohner/assess-IRI/README.md

 "gnuplot plot_HvE_mar3.p" generates a plot of altitude vs. N (in m^-3) with labels for NMF2, etc. for March 3rd, 2021, 1100 UTC.

 "gnuplot plot_HvE_mar4.p" generates a plot of altitude vs. N (in m^-3) with labels for NMF2, etc. for March 4th, 2021, 2300 UTC.

+Note: inputs.txt must be changed manually for each set of parameters! plot_HvE_marX.p will not automatically set those parameters and rerun.
+Those two files simply contain the correct values for the labels.